 After this experience, you may not want to work for someone else and instead decide to establish your own company once you graduate.
 You’ll be able to take your freelancing learnings and clients with you.

 Having said that, figuring out how to begin student freelancing can be difficult.
-We hope this article has taught you how to start to freelance in college.
+We hope this article has taught you how to start freelancing in college.

 Good luck with your new side hustle!